trambakbanerjee/COSCI/README.md

 How to use this repository?
 ----------

 This repository holds the scripts that reproduce the analysis in the paper [1].
 Send me an email if anything does not work as expected.
+If you are looking for the associated R-package for COSCI, then please visit [this](https://github.com/trambakbanerjee/fusionclust#fusionclust) page.

 References
 =======